-Almost every healthcare provider has some sort of employee recognition program.
-Almost every healthcare provider is not making the most of their employee recognition program.
-Why do I say this?
+Almost every business, including healthcare businesses, have some sort of employee recognition program.
+My experience can’ t address most businesses, but I can safely say that most healthcare organizations are not making the most of their employee recognition programs.

 Current employee recognition program

 Think about the recognition programs that exist in your organization.
-I am sure that you have some that are unique to your business but here are some that are common to most healthcare organizations even if called something different:
+You have some that are unique to your business but here are some that are common to most healthcare organizations even if called something different:

 - Employee of the Month